Apple Cider Vinegar Benefits and How to Use - Dr. Axe

 If you’re concerned about weight maintenance or you’re trying to lose weight, it’s still safe to consume apple cider vinegar regularly.

-1. Regulates Blood Sugar Levels
+1. Helps Regulate Blood Sugar Levels

-The ability of apple cider vinegar to help maintain normal blood sugar is one of the most well-studied apple cider vinegar benefits and may be useful for people with type 2 diabetes.
+The ability of apple cider vinegar (ACV) to help maintain normal blood sugar is one of the most well-studied apple cider vinegar benefits and may be useful for people with type 2 diabetes.

 Apple cider vinegar may also increase insulin sensitivity.
 Insulin is the hormone responsible for transporting sugar from the blood to the tissues, where it can be used as fuel.
-Sustaining high levels of insulin can cause insulin resistance, which reduces its effectiveness and leads to high blood sugar and diabetes.

 A study in Diabetes Care suggests that vinegar ingestion helped significantly improve insulin sensitivity by up to 34 percent in those with either type 2 diabetes or insulin resistance.

-To keep blood sugar stable, try diluting one to two tablespoons of apple cider vinegar in eight ounces of water and consuming before meals.
 Additionally, be sure to moderate carbohydrate intake, increase your consumption of fiber and protein foods, and get in plenty of regular physical activity to drop blood sugar even more.

-2. Enhances Weight Loss
+2. May Enhance Weight Loss

 Apple cider vinegar has been in the limelight recently with fitness gurus and natural health experts alike recommending an apple cider vinegar diet to help drop unwanted pounds quickly.
-Is apple cider vinegar good for weight loss, and how much weight can you lose by drinking it?

 Studies show that apple cider vinegar may also increase satiety, which can help reduce intake and amp up weight loss.
 In fact, one study showed that consuming apple cider vinegar actually decreased total caloric intake by up to 275 calories over the course of the day.